👋 Hello and welcome to Energy News Weekly!

 This week, we discuss the latest climate change-driven disaster to hit the U.S., and what Hurricane Ian can tell us about the electric grid’s fate — and solar’s potential — as extreme weather becomes even more common.

-Crews work to clear a tree that fell on power lines on Cole Mill Road following Tropical Storm Ian on Saturday, Oct.
-1, 2022, in Durham, N.C.
+Crews work to clear a tree that fell on power lines

 Crews work to clear a tree that fell on power lines in Durham, North Carolina, this weekend.
-Credit: Kaitlin McKeown / The News & Observer via AP
+Kaitlin McKeown / The News & Observer via AP

 Hurricane Ian hit Florida last week as a Category 4 monster, knocking out power for nearly 2.7 million customers before causing more damage through the Carolinas.
 In all, Ian left behind a death toll of at least 100 people — and its full impact isn’t even clear yet.